arodu/cakephp-tebo/README.md

 The available options are:

 1. **Get Webhook URL**: Displays the current webhook URL configured on the local system.
-2. **Set Webhook to Telegram**: Sets the webhook on Telegram, linking the bot to a specific URL to receive updates.
+2. **Set Webhook to telegram**: Sets the webhook on Telegram, linking the bot to a specific URL to receive updates.
+3. **Delete Webhook from telegram**: Deletes the webhook from Telegram, stopping the bot from receiving updates.
-3. **Get Webhook Info from Telegram**: Shows information about the webhook configured on Telegram, including status and connection details.
+4. **Get Webhook info from telegram**: Shows information about the webhook configured on Telegram, including status and connection details.
+5. **Get bot info**: Displays information about the bot, including the bot's name, username, and ID.

 ### Additional Configuration (Optional)